-Whether you have an apparel brand, an E-commerce clothing store, a child clothing business, or you deal in made-to-order clothing — any fashion clothing name leverages Google Ads.
-No doubt, however, Adwords is not the only option for clothing businesses.
+Whether you have an apparel brand, an E-commerce clothing store, a child clothing business, or you deal in made-to-order clothing — any fashion or non-fashion clothing name leverages Google Ads.
+No doubt, Adwords is not the only option for clothing businesses, however.

-You’d ask, *Why choose Google ads for a clothing business, then?*.
+You’d ask, *Why to choose Google ads for a clothing business, then?*.

 However, the answer is not very simple and requires a little patience with details.